Skip to Main Content

 Where Casablanca's Older Dining Register Still Holds

 Casablanca's restaurant scene has spent the past decade pulling in two directions at once.
 On one side, a wave of Moroccan-French hybrids and international formats has reshaped the Boulevard de la Corniche and the city's business districts.
-On the other, a smaller cohort of addresses has stayed anchored to the classical Moroccan table — the slow-braised lamb, the hand-rolled couscous, the mint tea poured from height.
-Dar El Kaid, on Rue Mohamed El Alaoui in the heart of the old city, belongs to the second tradition.
+On the other, a smaller cohort of addresses has stayed anchored to the classical Moroccan table, the slow-braised lamb, the hand-rolled couscous, the mint tea poured from height.
+Dar El Kaid, a traditional Moroccan restaurant on Rue Mohamed El Alaoui in Casablanca, belongs to the second tradition.
 In a dining culture where contemporised takes on Moroccan cuisine now dominate the conversation at places like Hôtel Le Doge and Iloli, there is a different kind of authority in a space that does not reach for fusion.

 The Architecture of the Moroccan Dar